 HT4539: iTunes Store: How to enable Automatic DownloadsLearn about iTunes Store: How to enable Automatic Downloads

-To update, connect the device to your computer's iTunes and copy any purchases off if to your computer via File > Transfer Purchases (File > Devices > Transfer Purchases on iTunes 11).
-You may also want to copy photos and any important documents off the device as well e.g. via the file sharing section at the bottom of the device's apps tab when connected to iTunes, via wifi, email, dropbox etc - they should be included in the backup, but it's best to have a copy of them outside of the backup just in case.
-You can then force a backup of the device by right-clicking the 'Device' on the left-hand side of iTunes and selecting 'Backup'.
+To see if you can update your phone, connect it to your computer's iTunes and copy any purchases off it to your computer via File > Transfer Purchases.
+You may also want to copy photos and any important documents off the phone as well e.g. via the file sharing section at the bottom of the device's apps tab when connected to iTunes, via wifi, email, dropbox etc - they should be included in the backup, but it's best to have a copy of them outside of the backup just in case.
+You can then force a backup of the phone by right-clicking the iPad 'Device' on the left-hand side of iTunes and selecting 'Backup'.

-Then start the update by selecting the device on the left-hand side of iTunes (on iTunes 11 you can enable the left-hand sidebar via option-command-S on a Mac, control-S on a PC), and on the Summary tab on the right-hand side clicking the Check For Updates button
+Then start the update by selecting the iPhone on the left-hand side of iTunes, and on the Summary tab on the right-hand side clicking the Check For Updates button

 Updating to iOS 5+ : http://support.apple.com/kb/HT4972

 If it's an iPhone 3GS, 4, 4S (or 5) then it will be updated to iOS 6.0.1, so you will lose the built-in YouTube app and the Maps app will change.